 Practical ways to reduce your Honda insurance premium without sacrificing cover.

-Raising your excess from $400 to $750 can save 10–20% on your premium.
-Only do this if you can afford the higher excess if you claim.
+Increasing your excess from $500 to $800 can save 10-20% on your premium.
+Only set an excess you can comfortably afford at claim time.

 Honda has an excellent safety record in Australia, with most current and recent models achieving top safety ratings.
 Better safety ratings can positively influence your insurance premium.